 Reviews from others are that it is a very good brand of ink that flows reliably with a great colour selection.
 About those colours:

 Rouge Fuchsia/Opera - a true dark red, not a ruby or Bordeaux, and is virtually identical in color to the OMAS Amerigo Vespucci.
 The Opera is the scented version.
-This color is to be distinguished from Herbin's attempt at regular red -- Rouge Caroubier -- which, unfortunately, is a washed-out red like those from so many other brands of ink.
+This color is to be distinguished from Herbin's attempt at regular red -- Rouge Caroubier -- which, unfortunately, according from comments I have read, is thought to be a bit washed-out.

 Rose Cyclamen - an almost fluorescent purplish pink, and is a very noticeable color.
 It also tends to spread more than other colors on paper.
 A unique color.